StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 DISTRIBUTED BY HASH(`id`);
 ```

-#### Partial update
+#### Partial updates

-This example will show how to load data only to columns `id` and `name`.
+This example will show how to load data only into columns `id` and `name`.

-1. Insert initial data to StarRocks table in MySQL client
+1. Insert initial data to StarRocks table in MySQL client.
 ```SQL
 mysql> INSERT INTO `score_board` VALUES (1, 'starrocks', 100), (2, 'flink', 100);